meeshkan/diglett/README.md

 $ DEBUG=* diglett generate:requests templates/petstore-templates.yaml
 ```

+As explained above, requests are rendered using [nunjucks](https://mozilla.github.io/nunjucks/) and [json-schema-faker](https://github.com/json-schema-faker/json-schema-faker).

-This will create a YAML file, where every object is an `ISerializedRequest` object defined in [types.ts](./src/lib/types.ts).
-For an example of a file containing requests, see the example in [petstore-requests.yaml](./requests/petstore-requests.yaml).
+`generate:requests` command outputs a YAML array, where every object is an `ISerializedRequest` object defined in [types.ts](./src/lib/types.ts).
+For an example file containing requests, see the example in [petstore-requests.yaml](./requests/petstore-requests.yaml).

 ### Send requests from file

-To send all the HTTP requests from a file, use the `send` command.
+To send all the rendered HTTP requests from a file, use the `send` command.
 Before performing the requests, you should perform a "dry-run" showing what will be done instead of sending any HTTP requests:

 ```bash
 # Dry-run by default